School of Humanities and Sciences

 Artist in Residence in Music

-BioNow celebrating 30 years with the internationally celebrated St. Lawrence String Quartet, Lesley Robertson (viola) is proud to make her life at Stanford University where along with her SLSQ colleagues she directs the chamber music at the Department of Music.
+BioHaving celebrated 33 years with the internationally celebrated St. Lawrence String Quartet, Lesley Robertson (viola) is proud to make her life at Stanford University where along with her St Lawrence colleagues she directs the chamber music at the Department of Music.
 Ms. Robertson teaches viola, coaches chamber music, and also spearheads the SLSQ's Emerging String Quartet Program at Stanford and the SLSQ's annual Chamber Music Seminar.
 A graduate of the Curtis Institute and the Juilliard School, Ms. Robertson also holds a degree from the University of British Columbia where she studied with her mentor, Gerald Stanick.
-A founding member of the SLSQ, Ms. Robertson tours regularly, performing 100+ concerts worldwide per season (this season in Berlin, Florence, London, New York, Toronto, and others) but also nurtures close ties to the Stanford community performing in various classes, dormitories, laboratories, hospitals, and in Stanford's glorious Bing Concert Hall.
+A founding member of the SLSQ, Ms. Robertson tours regularly, performing 100+ concerts worldwide per season (in Berlin, Florence, London, Paris, New York, Toronto, among others) but also nurtures close ties to the Stanford community performing in various classes, dormitories, laboratories, hospitals, and in Stanford's glorious Bing Concert Hall.
 She participated in the Marlboro Festival for several years and and toured with Musicians from Marlboro before co-founding the SLSQ.
-She has served on the jury of several international competitions including the Banff International String Quartet Competition, the Melbourne International Chamber Music Competition, and in spring of 2015, the Wigmore Hall International String Quartet Competition.
-Ms. Robertson plays on a viola (1992) made by fellow Canadian John Newton and a bow (2016) by Francois Malo.
+She has served on the jury of several international competitions including the Banff International String Quartet Competition, the Melbourne International Chamber Music Competition, the Wigmore Hall International String Quartet Competition and the Concours de Genève.
+Summer music festivals include Spoleto Festival USA, Norfolk Chamber Music Festival, Banff Festival, Festival of the Sound, Santa Fe Chamber Music, Rockport Chamber Music Festival, Bravo Vail, Music@Menlo and more.
+Robertson plays on a viola (1992) made by fellow Canadian John Newton and a bow (2016) by Francois Malo.

 Associate Professor of Music

-BioJesse Rodin strives to make contact with lived musical experiences of the distant past.
-Focusing on the fifteenth century, he immerses himself in the original sources, singing from choirbooks, memorizing melodies and their texts, even recreating performances held at weddings, liturgical ceremonies, and feasts.
-As Director of the Josquin Research Project (josquin.stanford.edu), he uses digital tools to explore a large corpus of Renaissance music.
-As Director of the ensemble Cut Circle (cutcircle.org), he works with world-class singers to recapture early music’s intensity and grit.
+BioJesse Rodin strives to make contact with lived musical experiences of the Renaissance.
+Immersing himself in the original sources, he sings from choirbooks, memorizes melodies and their texts, and recreates performances held at weddings, liturgical ceremonies, and feasts.
+As Director of the Josquin Research Project (josquin.stanford.edu), he uses digital tools to explore a large musical corpus.
+As Director of the ensemble Cut Circle (cutcircle.org), he works with world-class singers to animate Renaissance music.

-Current projects include a monograph that explores how fifteenth-century polyphony happens in time.
-Drawing on his combined experiences as a scholar and performer, Rodin argues that composers activated the compositional building blocks of fifteenth-century style to create a powerful and dynamic range of musical experiences (Cambridge University Press).
+An in-progress book explores how fifteenth-century polyphony happens in time.
+Drawing on his experiences as a scholar and performer, Rodin argues that composers activated a new collection of compositional building blocks to create a powerful and imaginative range of musical experiences (Cambridge University Press).